How Does Chemotherapy Work

 How Do Doctors Use Chemotherapy?

-Chemotherapy can treat cancer by itself, but it’s usually in conjunction with other treatments; Biological therapy is when medical professionals inject living material such as vaccines, antibodies, or bacteria directly into the cancer cells to kill them.
+Chemotherapy can treat cancer by itself, but it’s usually in conjunction with other treatments.
+Biological therapy is when medical professionals inject living material such as vaccines, antibodies, or bacteria into the cancer cells to kill them.

 Radiation therapy delivers radioactive particles to cancer cells.
-In many treatments, physicians will use a machine to target specific areas outside the body.
+Physicians use a machine to target specific areas outside the body in many treatments.
 Other ways of irradiating cancer cells involve putting radioactive material inside the body.

 Surgery attempts to remove as much of the cancerous material as possible physically.
 In these cases, chemotherapy shrinks the tumorous cells to a size that makes the operation possible (neoadjuvant chemotherapy).
 Visit our article about chemotherapy side effects.